boardgameio/boardgame.io/docs/documentation/turn-order.md

 The default behavior is to just increment it in a round-robin fashion. `currentPlayer` is just `playOrder[playOrderPos]`.

-!> The player that just made a move is available at `ctx.playerID` in case you need to differentiate between multiple players that could simultaneously move.

 ### Presets

 ##### DEFAULT